-- outstanding claims liability and claims recoveries receivable (note C2(d)); and - financial instruments (note D3).
+- outstanding claims liability and recoveries receivable (note C2); and - fair value measurements (note D3).

 A3 Presentation and measurement

 The measurement basis is historical cost, unless the application of fair value, present value, or net realisable value is required by the relevant accounting standard or as nominated in the notes to the consolidated financial statements.